San Francisco to San Diego Road Trip: 10 Days in California

 A surfer about the hit the waves in Pismo Beach

-However, we did the same route in a San Diego to San Francisco road trip itinerary (we also made a fantastic detour from San Diego to Ensenada, Mexico!) and didn’t feel like we missed out on coastal vistas in the slightest.
+However, we did a San Diego to San Francisco road trip (we also made a fantastic detour from San Diego to Ensenada, Mexico!) and didn’t feel like we missed out on coastal vistas in the slightest.
+Basically, beginning in both San Francisco and San Diego are decent options!

 Both cities also have ample car rental opportunities if you’re visiting from abroad or out of town – we recommend searching on Rentalcars.com to find a great deal for car hire!